-A Brief Land Use History of the Arcata Marsh and Wildlife Sanctuary
+A Brief Land Use History of the Arcata Marsh & Wildlife Sanctuary

 During the past 120 years the shoreline has been developed for industrial, commercial, agricultural, and residential uses significantly decreasing the size of the Bay.
 Humboldt Bay at one time was believed to have covered 27,000 acres before development began.
 Reclamation projects reduced the Bay to 17,000 acres.

 The landfill was located on the raised area where the trails and bird observation blinds are now located.
 In 1973 problems with leachate entering the Bay as well as other public health problems threatened to close the ‘dump’.
-At this time the wildlife of the area consisted of rats.
-About 100 cats and 1,500 – 2,000 glaucous wing gulls.
+At this time the wildlife of the area consisted of rats, about 100 cats and 1,500 to 2,000 glaucous wing gulls.
 A Caspian tern nesting area on a neighboring island was depredated because of raids from the gulls.
 There are also reports of burrowing owls at the landfill site.

 The marsh restoration alternative was chosen.
 The idea was soon integrated with several other projects such as the salmon aquaculture project and the alternative waste water treatment project.
 The Arcata Marsh and Wildlife Sanctuary was dedicated July 4, 1981.